SolemmaLLC/ClimateStudioDocs/docs/daylightBREEAM4a.rst

   1. The room must achieve the required **average daylight factor** (usually 2%).
   2. The room must have a **uniformity ratio** of at least 0.3.
 (Or, a minimum point daylight factor of at least 0.3 times the required average.)

 Once all rooms are assessed, the rooms are binned by space type.
 For each type, it must be shown that the compliant rooms make up at least a minimum percentage of the floor area (usually 80%).
-If all space types meet this requirement, the building is eligble for 1-2 daylight credits.
+If all space types meet this requirement, the building is eligible for 1-2 daylight credits.
 The compliance status of each room is color-coded in the Rhino viewport:

 .. figure:: images/result_viewportBREEAM4a.png
    :width: 900px